wrh2/InternetRelayChat/README.md

 To make a nice pdf with the nroff do the following:

-For Mac OSX users do the following to make a nice pdf with the nroff
+**For Mac OSX users do the following to make a nice pdf with the nroff:**

 groff rfc.nroff | pstopdf -i -o rfc.pdf

 open rfc.pdf

+**For Linux users do the following to make a nice pdf with the nroff**

+pdfroff rfc.nroff > rfc.pdf

+evince rfc.pdf